paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-005-wire-or-radio-communication.md

     (v) the Commission has failed under [section 332(c)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title47-section332/c/3&num=0&edition=prelim) to grant or deny within the time required by such section any petition that a State has filed within 90 days after August 10, 1993;
     until such failure has been corrected.

-(11) **Termination** — The authority of the Commission to grant a license or permit under this subsection shall expire September 30, 2022, except that, with respect to the electromagnetic spectrum identified under section 1004(a) of the Spectrum Pipeline Act of 2015, such authority shall expire on September 30, 2025, and with respect to the electromagnetic spectrum identified under section 90008(b)(2)(A)(ii) of the Infrastructure Investment and Jobs Act, such authority shall expire on the date that is 7 years after November 15, 2021.
+(11) **Termination** — The authority of the Commission to grant a license or permit under this subsection shall expire December 23, 2022, except that, with respect to the electromagnetic spectrum identified under section 1004(a) of the Spectrum Pipeline Act of 2015, such authority shall expire on September 30, 2025, and with respect to the electromagnetic spectrum identified under section 90008(b)(2)(A)(ii) of the Infrastructure Investment and Jobs Act, such authority shall expire on the date that is 7 years after November 15, 2021.

 (12) **Repealed.
 Pub.
 L. 115–141, div.
 P, title IV, § 402(i)(4)(A), Mar.
 23, 2018, 132 Stat.
 1089**